The following is an edited transcript of Tom Martin’s interview with Lisa Bodell, CEO of futurethink.

-And when I wrote this book, I decided I didn’t just want to talk about why simplicity is important.
+When I wrote this book, I decided I didn’t just want to talk about why simplicity is important.
 I have a full chapter dedicated to tools people can do right away.

-And then, we created a whole toolkit that people could actually use with facilitation instructions and worksheets with their own teams to really make it stick because simplicity can’t become a habit if we don’t change behaviors and the tactics that drive them.
+We created a whole toolkit that people could actually use with facilitation instructions and worksheets with their own teams to really make it stick because simplicity can’t become a habit if we don’t change behaviors and the tactics that drive them.

 So, the idea of the toolkit was: “Don’t take my word for it, try it, use it; one of these will help you get to the work that matters.”